department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/conversation-guide.md

 ### Task X: [Go back to school] - 4 minutes

-- Pretend that you're thinking of going back to school to train for a new career.
+- Let's say that you're thinking of going back to school to train for a new career.
 How could you find out if the VA would pay for this?
 - Is this something that you might do or be interested in doing?
 - Have you done this before?
 - How would you start?